 In the Linux server, device assignments sometimes change after reboots.
-Sometimes, the PCIe card can be assigned /dev/sda.
+Sometimes, the PCIe flash card can be assigned /dev/sda.
 Other times, it can be assigned /dev/sdd, or any device name.
 This variability can wreak havoc when modifying the Linux environment variables.
-To get around this issue, assignments by the SCSI address should be used so all of the Linux performance variables will be persisted properly across reboots.
+To get around this issue, assignments by the SCSI address should be used so all of the Linux performance variables will persist properly across reboots.

 My “Size matters: Everything you need to know about SSD form factors” blog in January spawned some interesting questions, a number of them on Z-height.

 For a solid state drive (SSD), Z-height describes its thickness and is generally its smallest dimension.
 Z-height is a redundant term, since Z is a variable representing the height of an SSD.
 The “Z” is one of the variables – X, Y and Z, synonymous with length, width and height – that describe the measurements of a 3-dimensional object.

 Big data, it’s the buzz word of the year and it’s generating a lot of attention.
 An incalculable number of articles fervently repeat the words “variety, velocity and volume,” citing click streams, RFID tags, email, surveillance cameras, Twitter® feeds, Facebook® posts, Flickr® images, blog musings, YouTube® videos, cellular texting, healthcare monitoring …. (gasps for air).
 We have become a society that sweats buckets of data every day (the latest estimates are approximately 34GB per person every 24 hours) and businesses are scrambling to capture all this information to learn more about us.